How to Revive Gel Pens That Doesn’t Work | Easy Steps

 Follow These Steps to Revive Gel Pens

 First Step: The first step is to shake the pen so that you can try and dislodge any materials or air bubbles stuck in there.
-Sometimes, the problem may only be an air bubble or space inside the tip. try writing circles on a piece of paper, and if it doesn’t work, move to the next step.
+Sometimes, the problem may only be an air bubble or space inside the pen nib.
+Try writing circles on a piece of paper, and if it doesn’t work, move to the next step.

 shake the pen